Whiteknight/whiteknight.github.com/stage/gc_for_newbies_marksweep.md

 {% endhighlight %}

+GC is pretty simple conceptually when you look at a basic implementation like this.
+However, what I've shown above is pretty naive and needlessly wasteful.
+We've got many loops, including loops inside of loops, and we're iterating over a memory pool which could conceivably contain hundreds, thousands, or even millions of data objects.

-It's actually very simple when you look at a basic naive implementation like this.
-This is also extremely naive, there's no reason why we need three loops, especially when we're nesting like this over each slab and then each item in the slab.
-The first and the third loop actually iterate over every single item in every slab which is extremely wasteful to do even once, but is a huge pain to do it twice.
+The first and the third loop actually iterate over every single item in every slab, an operation which is extremely wasteful to do even once.
+It's extremely bad for us to do it twice on *every GC run*.

 As a quick performance improvement, we can define `$black` and `$white` fields on the slab instead of constants.
 Then, instead of having to manually swap all